pcdshub/shared-dotfiles/README.md

 SSH configurations for on-site versus off-site usage exist.

-1. The off-site configuration is meant for your laptop or machine you use at home to connect to the PCDS network.
-   It works well on SLAC WiFi, too, so you don't need to switch back and forth.
-2. The on-site configuration is meant to be used on PCDS machines like pslogin and psbuild-rhel7.
-You have a shared home storage space on these machines, so you will only need to install it once.
-   The ``use_dotfiles.sh`` script assumes an on-site configuration for now.
+The ``use_dotfiles.sh`` script assumes an on-site configuration for now, so it's recommended to run it on psbuild-rhel7 or similar.